How a web session is defined in Analytics

-- If a visitor arrives via one campaign, leaves, and then comes back via a different campaign.
+- If a user arrives via one campaign, leaves, and then comes back via a different campaign.

-When a visitor, say Bob, arrives on your site, Analytics starts counting from that moment.
-If 30 minutes pass without any kind of interaction from Bob, the visit ends.
-However, every time Bob interacts with an element (like an event, social interaction, or opens a new page), Google Analytics resets the expiration time by adding on an additional 30 minutes from the time of that interaction.
+When a user, say Bob, arrives on your site, Analytics starts counting from that moment.
+If 30 minutes pass without any kind of interaction from Bob, the session ends.
+However, every time Bob interacts with an element (like an event, social interaction, or a new page), Analytics resets the expiration time by adding on an additional 30 minutes from the time of that interaction.

 Assume Bob interacts with your website at the following intervals:

-After event 2, the visit expiry is set to 14:34
+After event 2, the session expiry is set to 14:34

-What happens if during a visit to my site, Bob leaves open a page while he takes a 31-minute lunch break, then returns to continue browsing the site?
+What happens if during a session to my site, Bob leaves open a page while he takes a 31-minute lunch break, then returns to continue browsing the site?

-In this scenario, the first visit that was opened when Bob arrived on the site ends 30 minutes into his lunch break.
-When he returns from lunch and continues browsing the website, then Analytics sets a new 30-minute expiry, and a new visit begins.
+In this scenario, the first session that was opened when Bob arrived on the site ends 30 minutes into his lunch break.
+When he returns from lunch and continues browsing the website, then Analytics sets a new 30-minute expiry, and a new session begins.